 What's the next big move for network engineering?
 According to ITP scholar in residence Levi Perigo, the future will be highly programmable networks that can be easily updated and personalized.
 After years in industry, Dr. Perigo is on the cutting edge of networking technology and shares the news with his students.

 NOTE: Dr. Perigo will teach ONF SDN Certification classes (1, 2, 3 day) this summer on the CU Boulder campus.
-Check the ITP website in 2 weeks for the new ITP Academy summer courses.
+Check out the new ITP Academy summer courses!

 1. What brought you to ITP?

 Before I started here, I was working full-time in network engineering at Adtran - I'd spent all 10 years at the same company in the telecom industry.
 I had a lot of industry experience and was excited to offer new insights to some of the new technologies being used in industry - especially to help the ITP students on the network engineering track to be more marketable.

 For the first class I taught at ITP, I was an Adjunct Professor and was tasked with teaching a Network Engineering class with Lab Director Jose Santos.
 During that time, I discovered just how good a program ITP is.
 I found that many of my peers in industry didn't know anything about the topics I helped teach in that class and the lab.
 It really impressed me that the program was teaching these students things that senior network engineers in industry did not know.

 2. How has network engineering changed since you've been with ITP?

 It's a fast-moving field.
 Just within the last two years, people with my kind of background and experience in the field are starting to be left behind because networking has shifted to more of a software focus.
 Before I came to CU, network programming and open source initiatives were minute.
 Since working in ITP the past two years, there's been a lot of focus on open source software like Linux, and we've incorporated programming into the network engineering courses and curriculum.